Casein Allergy: Symptoms and Signs

 Casein Allergy Treatment

-Yes, there are a few treatments and lifestyle changes that can help manage a casein allergy.
-One of the best ways to avoid symptoms is to avoid milk and other dairy-based products altogether.
-This can be difficult, but there are many substitutes available that can help.
+There are a few treatments and lifestyle changes that can help manage a casein allergy.
+The current widely accepted recommendation for patients with casein allergy is to avoid milk and other dairy-based products altogether.
+This can be difficult, and make life limited.
+However, through the Tolerance Induction Program (TIP) a solution to food allergies exists.

 If your child is experiencing mild symptoms, over-the-counter medications like antihistamines can help.
 For more severe symptoms, you may need to use prescription medications.